ssenmosip/mosip-temp-documentation/MOSIP-Non-Functional-Requirements.md

 Performs virus scan on registration and pre-registration packet
 ## 15. Template Merger
 ### 15.1 Template Merger
-Merges an pre-configured template with dynamic values
+Merges a pre-configured template with dynamic values
 ## 16. PDF Generator
 ### 16.1 PDF Generator
-This utility enables PDF file creation of received content (e.g. acknowledge and notification templates)
+This utility enables PDF file creation of received content (e.g., acknowledge and notification templates)
 ## 17. Notification Manager
 ### 17.1 Notification-SMS
-Provides an interface to send a SMS notification
+Provides an interface to send an SMS notification
 ### 17.2 Notification-Email
 Provides an interface to send an email notification
 ## 18. Sync Handler